mobifom/sphinx-landscapes/README.md

 While you could add new projects to your workspace manually, you might want to leverage [Nx plugins](https://nx.dev/concepts/nx-plugins?utm_source=nx_project&utm_medium=readme&utm_campaign=nx_projects) and their [code generation](https://nx.dev/features/generate-code?utm_source=nx_project&utm_medium=readme&utm_campaign=nx_projects) feature.

 To install a new plugin you can use the `nx add` command.
-Here's an example of adding the React plugin:
+Here is an example of adding the React plugin:
 ```sh
 npx nx add @nx/react
 ```